-$$\Psi(x',t') \to \Phi(x,t) \\ = \exp\left[-\frac{i}{\hbar}\left(Fxt + \frac{F^2t^3}{6m}\right)\right]\Psi\left(x + \frac{Ft^2}{2m},t\right), (21)$$
+$$\Psi(x',t') \rightarrow \Phi(x,t) = \exp\left[-\frac{i}{\hbar}\left(Fxt + \frac{F^2t^3}{6m}\right)\right]\Psi\left(x + \frac{Ft^2}{2m},t\right),$$ (21)

-We have investigated the effect of uniform acceleration on q-plane waves, soliton-like solutions of a recently proposed non-linear Schroedinger equation associated with non-extensive thermostatistics.
+We have investigated the effect of uniform acceleration on q-plane waves, soliton-like solutions of a recently proposed nonlinear Schroedinger equation associated with non-extensive thermostatistics.
 We first studied the behaviour of these solutions under Galilean transformations relating different inertial frames and obtained the transformation rule satisfied by the q-plane waves.
 This rule turns out to be fully consistent with the de Broglie and Planck relations, thus providing further support to the validity of these relations for the q-plane wave solutions.
 Then we derived the transformation law yielding new solutions corresponding to the aforementioned q-plane waves when "viewed" from uniformly accelerated frames.
 In the limit $q \rightarrow 1$ the transformation laws advanced here reduce to those associated with time dependent solutions of the standard, linear Schroedinger equation.
 The accelerated q-plane wave solutions investigated here admit two possible interpretations: they can be viewed as describing a free particle as "seen" from a uniformly accelerated frame or, alternatively, as describing a particle moving under the effect of a constant force.
-In fact, the non-linear Schroedinger equation governing these solutions (when expressed in terms of the accelerated frame's coordinates) incorporates a new term involving a potential function V(x).
-This equation indicates that, within the present generalization of Schroedinger equation, the potential V(x) "couples" to a power of the wave function, Φ^q , instead of coupling just to the wave function Φ , as happens with the linear Schroedinger equation.
-This result opens the door for the study of a variety of simple potentials, which should result in physical applications.
+In fact, the nonlinear Schroedinger equation governing these solutions (when expressed in terms of the accelerated frame's coordinates) incorporates a new term involving a potential function V(x).
+This equation indicates that, within the present generalization of Schroedinger equation, the potential V(x) "couples" to a power of the wave function, $\Phi^q$ , instead of coupling just to the wave function $\Phi$ , as happens with the linear Schroedinger equation.
+This result opens the door for the study of a variety of basic potentials such as, among others, potential steps, square wells and barriers, and harmonic potentials which, although simple, may provide valuable insights concerning possible physical applications.